This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Dress to protect yourself: Wear shoes or boots and pants to protect your feet and legs.

-- Learn what poisonous snakes look like: Learn to recognize poisonous snakes, especially if you spend time outdoors.
-Learn which poisonous snakes can be found where you live or spend time outdoors, and what they look like.
+- Learn what venomous snakes look like: Learn to recognize venomous snakes, especially if you spend time outdoors.
+Learn which venomous snakes can be found where you live or spend time outdoors, and what they look like.

 - Learn where snakes may be found: Snakes rest in cool, shaded areas during hot weather.
 Do not put your hands or fingers into holes or places you cannot see.